auth0-samples/auth0-react-samples/02-Calling-an-API/README.md

 ### Compiles and hot-reloads for development

-This compiles and serves the React app, and starts the backend API server on port 3001.
-Calls to `http://localhost:3000/api/*` routes will be proxied through to the backend:
+This compiles and serves the React app and starts the backend API server on port 3001.

 ```bash
 npm run dev